semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 semgrep scan -j NUMBER_OF_SUBPROCESSES
 ```

-By default, Semgrep defaults to the number of cores detected on the system on which Semgrep is running.
+By default, Semgrep uses a number of jobs equivalent to the number of cores detected on the system.
 For additional information, see [Parallelization](/kb/semgrep-code/scan-engine-kill)

 ## Set log levels